jeyanthit/MLKeyProjects/README.md

 	•	Identifying safe loans with decision trees
 	•	Modeling & Clustering text data with k-means

-Docs under this root folder contains the Summary of all the above Key Projects <Link>[here](Docs/Machine Learning Key Projects Summary.odt)</link>
+### Summary of all the above Projects - (Docs/Machine Learning Key Projects Summary.odt)

 #### Each Project has its own folder and each folder is structured as below:
 	    •	Code –  Source code for each project - consists of python files and any reference files.